moxystudio/next-intl/README.md

 ### &lt;NextIntlProvider&gt;

-A React component sets up [`react-intl`](https://www.npmjs.com/package/react-intl)'s `<IntlProvider>` and automatically manages the current locale based on the configured locales and policies.
+A React component that sets up [`react-intl`](https://www.npmjs.com/package/react-intl)'s `<IntlProvider>` and automatically manages the current locale based on the configured locales and policies.

 > ⚠️ Please note that you should use [`withNextIntlSetup`](#withnextintlsetupconfigapp) rather than setting up the provider yourself.